AmanIslamGithub/secat/README.md

 # secat-RTMP-Portable
 a cat file which helps you make your streams better and easily.
-(IT RUNS ON CMD!)
+(IT RUNS ON CMD! and yes its doesn't have mic and cam feature but can record desktop)

 # How to start stream
 Step 1: Go to your command prompt and type "cd [TYPE THE SECAT FILE LOCATION]"